{% ajaxPartial %}

 accepts a lazy

 attribute that will defer rendering the content until the page loads.
+In the following example, the posts partial will be updated after the page has finished loading.

-{% ajaxPartial "posts" lazy %}
+{% ajaxPartial 'posts' lazy %}

 The lazy body